seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/intro_temp_slides.md

 Post the video on *Youtube* only, do not add a password to the video.

 Make the video "unlisted" if you prefer.

-== !
-- *emlyon students only*: write the link to the Youtube video on the Dropbox of brightspace.
-- *other participants*: you can send me the links to the videos at levallois@em-lyon.com and I'll be happy to evaluate them.

 *Don't send me video files as I will not open them!*